-This corresponds to an average of about .02 defects in a billion !
+This corresponds to an average of about .02 defects in a billion!

-Six-sigma performance requires to meeting 2 defects in a billion performance !
+Six-sigma performance requires to meeting 2 defects in a billion performance so this is dramatically more stringent than the 6 sigma level!

 Is it realistic to set six-sigma feature yield expectations on individual features in a process?